emilekoffi/Melocoton/README.md

 To take this a step further, let's see if the Amazon labels also have an impact on sales volume.

-## Label analuysis and more.
+## Label analysis and more.

-###Does the labels have any impact on the sales of a product ?
+### Does the labels have any impact on the sales of a product ?

 **Does best seller label has an impact on the sales?**